All parents want the best for their children.

-Positive education doesn’t just focus on the positive parts of education; it also improves upon the ways in which schools administer punishment.
+Positive education doesn’t just focus on the positive parts of education; it also improves upon how schools administer punishment.

-In any given school year, approximately 100,000 students are expelled from U.S. public schools.
+In any given school year, tens of thousands of students are expelled from U.S. public schools – in the 2015-2016 academic year, for example, over 11 million instructional days were lost, according to the ACLU (Washburn, 2018).
 Many of these students will be forced to leave their school for an entire academic year, while some others will be barred from ever attending a public school in their state.

 Considering how many days of school and learning are lost to expulsions and suspensions, some school administrators are starting to rethink those methods.
 Expulsions and suspensions can sometimes be necessary if a student’s behavior is compromising the safety or learning environment of his or her fellow students.

 Many educators now think these disciplinary measures are unlikely to help children learn from their mistakes or prevent repeat behavior once the offending students are back in school.
-Some argue that these punishments further alienate these children physically and emotionally from their peers, only making them more likely to repeat harmful behavior.
+Some argue that these punishments further alienate these children physically and emotionally from their peers, only making them more likely to repeat harmful behavior (Noble & McGrath, 2008).

-An alternative method, called restorative practices, is championed by some as an improvement upon the expulsion and suspension model.
-Restorative practice isn’t a completely new concept—it’s based on the restorative justice model that has been championed by criminal justice reform advocates for years.
+An alternative method, called restorative practices, is championed by some as an improvement upon the expulsion and suspension model (McCluskey et al., 2008).
+Restorative practice isn’t an entirely new concept—it’s based on the restorative justice model that has been championed by criminal justice reform advocates for years.